Save the Date: Friday, November 27, 2020

 Location: 6th & Jefferson Streets

-- Children's activities Sponsored by Metro by T-Mobile - Chalets on 5th and Jefferson Streets
+- Children's activities Sponsored by AT&T - on 6th and Jefferson Streets

-- Vendors booths open - Sixth and Jefferson Streets
+- Holiday Marketplace Vendors open - 6th and Jefferson Streets

-- Free Train Rides - 5th and Jefferson Streets
+- Free Train Rides - loading/unloading at 6th and Jefferson Streets

 - The Lots of Lights Parade is an evening parade of lights, bands, carolers, car clubs, floats, children's groups and civic organizations.

-- The Mayor's Band from Crosby Middle School and the Lincoln Elementary Elf Squad will march along with other local organizations.
+- The Mayor's Band (Meyzeek Middle School) and the Lincoln Elementary Mayor's Elf Squad will march along with other local organizations.

 - Jesse and MJ from 106.9 Play! will be emceeing the Lots of Lights Parade this year!